-For Voice applicants, a 30-minute (minimum) recital, with formal program to include stylistically and historically balanced content is required.
+Audition Requirements: A 30-minute (minimum) recital, with formal program to include stylistically and historically balanced content is required.
 The auditioning committee will make a selection from the materials presented.
 A minimum of three languages must be represented.
 Both operatic and art song repertoire should be presented at the audition.
 Memorization is required.
 The applicant may bring his or her own accompanist, or one will be provided at the applicant's expense.